slaxman/Nxt2Mint/README.md

 	Specifies the NRS API port and defaults to 27876.

   - useSSL=boolean
     Specify 'true' to use HTTPS or 'false' to use HTTP to connect to the NRS node.
+HTTP is always used for a localhost connection.
 The default is 'false'.

   - allowNameMismatch=boolean
     Specify 'true' to allow an HTTPS connection or 'false' to reject an HTTPS connection if the host name does not match the SSL certificate name.
 The default is 'false'.